 Lieutenant Colonel Quyen and Doctor Chi were summoned to III Corps Headquarters to write up forensic reports; however it was clear that they were pressured by General Toan and his clique not to tell the truth and to present the facts according to the cover-up scheme concocted by III Corps Headquarters.

 Not only the four last individuals were first hand witnesses, they were also key players in plotting and carrying out the assassination of General Hieu.
-Following is the likely scenario of the event, based on the analysis, verification and matching of the testimonies of these four individuals.

 Around 8:00 a.m. on April 8, 1975, the Presidential Palace was bombed.
 President Thieu panicked at the thought of an imminent coup.
 He ordered the determination of the positions of military commanders throughout the four military regions and received an intelligence report from General Quang stating that all military commanders were at their normal positions, except General Hieu who was present at Go Dau Ha having some kind of meeting with Brigadier General Tran Quang Khoi, III Corps Assault Task Force Commander.
 President Thieu immediately suspected General Hieu was fomenting a coup.
 He recalled that four years ago, in June 1971, General Nguyen Van Minh had alerted him that General Hieu colluded with Brigadier General Khoi in maneuvering units of III Corps Assault Task Force to Loc Ninh under the pretext of rescuing the besieged troops in Snoul with the intention to bring tanks in Saigon for a coup.
 General Vinh Loc wrote in LŠ Thư Gửi Người Bạn Mỹ (Letters to an American Friend) that President Thieu was paranoid even toward his own reflection and projection, and dread that Paratroopers and Armored units might topple him down (page 82).
 He sensed that this time he must eliminate General Hieu as a preventive measure.
 The order was relayed to General Toan, III Corps Commander.